-Project 1: Development of Antigen Specific Therapeutics and Novel Therapeutic Approaches of Autoimmune Disorders
+Project 1: Protein Engineering and Development of Antigen Specific Therapeutics and Novel Therapeutic Approaches of Autoimmune Disorders

 Project 2: Modelling and Investigation of Structure and Function Relationships of Unsolved Protein Structures Involved in Autoimmune, Cancer, or Neurological Disease Pathogenesis

 Project 4: Design, Synthesis and Biological Testing of Novel Therapeutics for Neurological Disorders